bitcoinops/bitcoinops.github.io/_topics/en/time-warp.md

 recent inter-block average differs from the ideal of ten minutes.

-Consensus rules prevent a single miner, or small number of miners, from including manipulative times in their block headers by requiring that any time in a block header must be greater than the median time of the previous 11 blocks, called the _median time past_ (MTP) rule.
+Consensus rules prevent a single miner, or small number of miners, from claiming they created a block far in the past by requiring that any time in a block header must be greater than the median time of the previous 11 blocks, called the _median time past_ (MTP) rule.